Why Does This Honey Keep Popping Up In Celebrity Beauty Tutorials?

 You could blame the pandemic for triggering a demand for immune-support supplements, or chalk it up to the fact that people are increasingly interested in natural remedies to ward off sickness — but it seems like all of a sudden, jars of honey have become commonplace in celebrity beauty tutorials.

-I'm not talking about a $65 raw Mānuka honey from Erewhon.
+I'm not talking about a £60 raw Mānuka honey.
 Instead, celebs are have been promoting a more affordable, medicinal-grade label called Beekeeper's Naturals.
 According to her Poosh blog, Kourtney Kardashian eats a spoonful of the brand's B.Powered Superfood Honey every day, describing it as "medicine [that] tastes amazing."
 She recently gifted a jar to Kendall Jenner, who uses the honey directly on her skin mixed with a mashed avocado as a DIY face mask, which is how Cameron Diaz uses hers, too.

 Advertisement